microchip-pic-avr-examples/pic24-dspic33-freertos-demo/pic24-dspic33-freertos-demo/Demo/dspic33a-freertos-demo/README.md

 ![image](../../../images/microchip.jpg)

-## PIC24 dsPIC33 FreeRTOS Demo
+## dsPIC33A FreeRTOS Demo

 ## Summary

-This repository contains the freeRTOS demos for Microchip PIC24 and dsPIC device families.
+This folder contains the freeRTOS demo for dsPIC33AK128MC106 device.
-For the demo applications, MPLAB X and MPLAB XC-DSC are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
+For this demo, MPLAB X and MPLAB XC-DSC are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
 The board to be used to run this demo is dsPIC33A Curiosity Platform Development Board.
 The version of freeRTOS used in this demo is : freeRTOS v10.5